 At the moment, EVLO and RFO are the best methods for eliminating insolvent venous veins, and the exchange of experience to eliminate personal errors is more effective than scientific research, since the principal issues are resolved.

-The next speaker, Dmitry A. Rosukhovskiy, a vascular surgeon, phlebologist, Ph.D.
-(St. Petersburg, Russia), Secretary of the St. Petersburg Phlebology Association, presented the message "One year of the laser sclerotherapy and cryotherapy application in St. Petersburg".
+The next speaker Dmitry Aleksandrovich Rosukhovsky - vascular surgeon, phlebologist, candidate of medical sciences, (St. Petersburg, Russia), Secretary of the St. Petersburg Association of Phlebologists presented the message "One year of application of the method of laser sclerotherapy and cryoanesthesia in St. Petersburg."

-Dmitry Alexandrovich introduced the Eraser technique, which includes:
+Dmitry Alexandrovich presented the Eraser technique, which includes:

 - The effect of a transcutaneous laser (Nd: YAG with a wavelength of 1064 nm).